-Harvills Hawthorn has two types of Nurture group;
+Harvills Hawthorn has a Nurture group, entitled 'Treetops' that provides;

 - An Early Years and Key stage one Nurture provision for children from Reception to Year two. - A Key stage two Nurture group for children from Year 3 to Year 6.